 Decadent German Chocolate Cupcakes filled with a toasted coconut-pecan filling and finished with chocolate ganache buttercream.

-Chocolate and Coconut
+Chocolate and Coconut in German Chocolate Cupcakes

 These vintage cupcakes have roots in the 1950s.
 A Dallas woman named Mrs. George Clay created a recipe called German’s Chocolate Cake that appeared in a Dallas newspaper.
 The recipe, reprinted by General Foods, had the “s” dropped in the name to become German Chocolate Cake.
-Soon the recipe spread around the country, becoming a hit with chocolate and coconut lovers.
+Soon, the recipe spread around the country, becoming a hit with chocolate and coconut lovers.

 German Chocolate is not German

-For years I assumed “German” chocolate was an exotic blend of chocolate and secret ingredients only known to the Germans who invented it.
-It surprised me to learn that German chocolate is an American product.
+For years, I assumed “German” chocolate was an exotic blend of chocolate and secret ingredients only known to the Germans who invented it.
+I was surprised to learn that German chocolate is actually an American product.
 In fact, it was developed by men who had no ties to Germany!
-If you look closely at Baker’s chocolate box (below) the name appears as German’s Sweet Chocolate instead of “German” Sweet Chocolate, meaning that the chocolate belongs to someone.
+If you look closely at Baker’s chocolate box (below), the name appears as “German’s Sweet Chocolate” instead of simply German Sweet Chocolate.
+Writing the word as German with an apostrophe ‘s’ implies that it is someone’s last name.

 The History of German’s Sweet Chocolate